 Vehicle emissions tests take place at the DC DMV Inspection Station.
 Vehicle owners must drive their car there and wait in line to get their vehicle tested by test personnel.
 A DC DMV representative will collect inspection fees when an owner goes to get their vehicle registration.
 Vehicles are normally inspected in the order they arrive at the inspection station.
 However, the elderly and disabled get priority.
 Vehicle owners may also schedule an appointment so they do not have to wait in line and can proceed to the inspection lane at their scheduled test time.

-The Washington DC Department of Motor Vehicles perform a range of tests on motor vehicles depending on their model year, weight, and fuel-type.
+The Washington DC Department of Motor Vehicles performs a range of tests on motor vehicles depending on their model year, weight, and fuel-type.
 DC DMV test personnel administer the following tests on vehicles:

 Catalytic Converter Inspections – DC DMV test personnel do a visual inspection of all Gasoline vehicles made in the 1975 model year and newer model years weighing less than 8501 lbs of their catalyst converter.